 - Real-Life Examples: How the Rule Works

-- Avoid These Mistakes with the Early Retirement Rule of 55
+- Avoid These Rule of 55 Mistakes

 - How This Rule Fits Into Your FIRE Strategy